search icon

 Starts at $0 + state fees and only takes 5-10 minutes

-Usually, those circumstances are a merger with or takeover by another firm—closely followed by the termination of the executive.
+Usually, golden parachute scenarios come into play after a merger with or takeover by another firm, closely followed by the termination of the executive.
 Benefits included in a golden parachute may include cash bonuses, stock options, and additional severance payments.

 How Golden Parachutes Work

 The meaning of “golden parachute” comes from the desire to provide terminated executives with a soft landing after their job ends.
 Golden parachutes are contracts that set out the terms and conditions of an executive’s departure.
 They are triggered only under specific circumstances.
-Often, these special compensation packages are so expensive that they are known as “poison pills” to discourage takeovers.
+Often, these special compensation packages are so expensive that they’re nicknamed “poison pills” to discourage takeovers.
 The cost of paying a company’s golden parachute liabilities can be so unattractive that it discourages a merger or acquisition.

 Golden Parachute Benefits